PNS Mehran attack: Aftermath

 Soon after the attack, Pakistani media began to air news that an Army SSG Division was going to carry out the operation.
 This was contradicted by Commodore Irfanul Haque, spokesperson of Naval Inter Services Public Relations.
 Commodore Haque confirmed that the SSG (N) are the one who are carrying out the operation.
 The Prime Minister Secretariat also confirmed the Commodore's statement, and said, Prime Minister Gillani is monitoring this operation.
 During the entire operation, the Naval SSG or SSG (N) exercised complete command, while the Army and Rangers stayed behind the SSG (N) back cordon.
 Pakistan Army's SSG Division also arrived in the course of the shooting and was ready to conduct an operation.
 However, SSG (N) arrived at the base earlier than the Army's SSG and had been monitoring and planning an operation before the Army took over.
 Judging from SSG (N)'s ability to conduct operation, Prime Minister Gillani gave a green signal and go-ahead to SSG (N) to conduct the operation, and monitored the operation from Islamabad.
 Overall, during the operation, the SSG (N) lost three men who were shot by the ring-leader, prior to starting of the operation.
 Casualties for Pakistan Marines stood at four men while one Ranger was also killed.
 No Pakistan Army SSG personnel took participation in the operation.
 The Marines and Army Rangers kept guard at the perimeter of the Naval Base.
-As against the GHQ attack, where the Zarar Company of the SSG carried out the operation and 25 people, including two senior Army officials, were killed at the hands of eight terrorists in a gun battle that continued for around 20 hours, the naval SSG personnel managed the situation relatively easily.